 Quickly gain skills toward a career in the fast-growing world of IT security

-The camps are aligned with the outcomes in the CompTIA Network+ and Security+ certifications, and there is opportunity to receive free vouchers for the certificate exams.
+The camp aligns with the outcomes in the CompTIA Security+ certifications, and includes critical thinking and problem-solving skills.
+Upon successful completion, you will receive free vouchers for the certificate exam.

 This program is supported by the School of Information Technology and the Ohio Cyber Range Institute, and comes with the benefit of access to UC's Career Education Services.
 The School of Information Technology fosters innovation, research, and exciting co-op experiences.
 Highly-ranked and accredited, we are dedicated to shaping the newest IT professionals.